mylifelineio/DotNetClientSqlServerAPI/README.md

 6. Right click on the App Pool for this new Site and set .Net CLR Version to No Managed Code.
 7. Do an iisreset.

+### Nginx and Linux
+This application can also be run on Linux.
+Follow these [instructions](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-nginx?view=aspnetcore-2.2) from Microsoft.

 ### Docker
 This is also available on [Docker Hub](https://hub.docker.com/r/mylifelineio/clientsqlapi)
 ```